I buy, sell, and deal in antique surveying instruments and related science and technology

 you what my car is worth, without me telling you anything

-more about it then that it is a Toyota.
+more about it then that it is a Toyota or Chevrolet.
 In most cases it simply can not be done with so

 little information.